-It can be confusing to decipher exactly which investments you need to pay taxes on, but it essentially all boils down to capital gains.
-If you sell an asset (like shares of a stock), you may have to pay capital gains tax on the income from the sale.
+It can be confusing to decipher which investments you must pay taxes on, but it essentially all boils down to capital gains.
+If you sell an asset (like shares of stock), you may have to pay capital gains tax on the income from the sale.
 For personal income tax, the exact rate you pay is based on how long you held the asset before selling.

 Offsetting Investment Losses

 2022 was a wild ride for so many kinds of investments.
-If some of your investments saw a decline in the last year, consider tax-loss harvesting when filing time comes around.
-This involves selling some assets that didn’t perform as you expected and reinvesting in other assets that you expect to do well in the next year.
-First you sell an underperforming investment, then you can use that loss to reduce your taxable capital gains (up to $3,000).
-Next you can reinvest the income from that sale in another security based on your investment strategy.
+If some of your investments declined last year, consider tax-loss harvesting when filing time comes around.
+This involves selling some assets that didn’t perform as you expected and reinvesting in other assets that you expect to do well next year.
+First, you sell an underperforming investment, then you can use that loss to reduce your taxable capital gains (up to $3,000).
+Next, you can reinvest the income from that sale in another security based on your investment strategy.